Picos_io_cohttp

 let server_create ?(max_pending_reqs = 8) addr =

-Unix.socket ~cloexec:true PF_INET SOCK_STREAM 0
+let socket = Unix.socket ~cloexec:true PF_INET SOCK_STREAM 0 in

 match